 Department of Languages, Literatures, and Cultures

-The only exception to the above requirement is a student graduating from high school in another country in which the language of instruction in the school was a language other than English are presumed to be both fluent and literate in another language and are exempted from the requirement.
+The only exception to the above requirement is a student graduating from high school in another country in which language of instruction in the school was a language other than English.They are presumed to be proficient in another language and are exempt from the requirement.
 Fluency in that language precludes their taking levels 1-4 in that language.

 Students have the opportunity to experience French culture and language through St. Edward's Angers program.